Game Dynamics and Equilibrium Computation in the Population Protocol Model

-Note also that $O(m \log m)$ is a known lower bound on the mixing time of the original two-urn process~\cite{diaconis1990asymptotic,levin2017markov}, which means the dependence on $m$ in Theorem~\ref{thm:ehrenfestkd:mixing} is also tight in general.
-We suspect the linear dependence on $k$ is also optimal, but we leave obtaining such a lower bound as an open problem.
-Note also that the original two-urn process is known to exhibit a \textit{cut-off} phenomenon \cite{basu2014characterization}, in which the distance to stationarity of the process sharply decays precisely at around $\frac{1}{2} \cdot n \log n$ steps ~\cite{levin2017markov}.
-Investigating this phenomenon for the general $(k, a,b, m)$ process (and obtaining such exact cutoff constants in terms of $a$ and $b$) is an interesting line of future work.
+\begin{remark} The results we establish for the $(k, a,b, m)$-Ehrenfest process are general and may be of independent and broader interest.
+Moreover, our mixing time bounds of Theorem~\ref{thm:ehrenfestkd:mixing} open up several interesting questions.
+First, notice that our lower bounds on $\tmix$ leave open at least a $O(\log m)$ gap relative to the upper bound.
+On the other hand, $\Omega(m \log m)$ is a known lower bound on $\tmix$ for the original, unweighted $k=2$ process~\cite{ diaconis1990asymptotic,levin2017markov}, and thus we conjecture that our upper bounds on $\tmix$ for the general $(k, a, b, m)$ process are asymptotically optimal.
+We leave establishing lower bounds for $\tmix$ of this same order as future work.
+Additionally, the original two-urn process is known to exhibit a \textit{cut-off} phenomenon \cite{basu2014characterization}, in which the distance to stationarity of the process sharply decays precisely at around $\frac{1}{2} \cdot m \log m$ steps ~\cite{levin2017markov}.
+Investigating this phenomenon for the general $(k, a,b, m)$ process (and obtaining such exact cutoff constants in terms of $a$ and $b$) is an interesting line of future work. \end{remark}